brad2014/linode-fde/README.md

 % ./fix_passwords
 ```

+# Why would anyone want to do this?

+It's a good question.
+The keys to decrypt the disk are in memory
+on the host in an "unsafe" place (at the cloud company).
+However,
+we feel that because it is essentially impossible to erase data
+written to an SSD, that disks should always be encrypted.
+To the
+extent that we can sucessfully erase/efface the key from memory (on
+shutdown or destruction), the data is thereafter fairly inaccessible
+to non-targeted attacks.

+Of course, the usual caveats apply — know your threat model.
+Obviously: Anyone with access to your machine (presumably, anyone
+inside the colo) can read your disks while the machine is running.
+Anyone with root access can add their own decryption key.
+If you
+put a key in a file on the boot partition, to allow unattended boot,
+then anyone with machine access has the key (we still think this
+has a use case, since it protects discarded disks from trawlers).

+The main use case seems to be to prevent random scans of the raw
+disk from non-targeted fishing expeditions.

+But I could be wrong.
+Anyone, it was a fun experiment.

 # My environment

 I'm on a Macbook, the scripts require curl and jq (from macports or homebrew).